 Retired and wondering whether you can remortgage your home?
 The good news is lenders do offer remortgages to retirees.
-Whether you yourself can remortgage will ultimately depend on your unique situation and specifically your income in retirement.
+Whether you yourself can remortgage when retired will ultimately depend on your unique situation and specifically your income in retirement.

 So, how do you know which remortgage products and services are available to you?
 Don’t worry, we’ve got you covered.
 Here, we look at the steps you’ll need to take to remortgage your property along with why retirement may affect a lender’s decision for remortgaging.
 While a high-street lender may offer you more complex eligibility requirements when it comes to remortgaging, it’s important to note there are still options.